By Christopher Laird Simmons

 Put another way, the reason this short paragraph can be valuable is in demonstrating an expertise in the area of the news you’re announcing, a history of past accomplishments in your market segment, industry awards, or the like.
 This can help to establish your bona fides — the fact your company is a legitimate professional entity.
 With a book author, you can demonstrate you’re qualified to be writing about a particular topic, which is valuable with technical and non-fiction topics.

-A last line either by itself (or last sentence of “about the publisher”) should state something like: “For more information, visit: http://www.yourdomain.xyz/.”
+A last line either by itself (or last sentence of “about the publisher”) should state something like: “For more information, visit: https://www.yourdomain.ooo/.”
 This is essential in case the news editor chooses to pursue more information about your book without contacting you directly.
+Linking to your social media page(s) is optional, but useful for SEO.

 Finally, you need to close the release “body” with three hash marks, like so “# # #.”
 This indicates the end of the release (may vary with a wire service, so you could as easily put - end - ).
 Any “for media only” info can be placed below the hash marks (number signs, if you prefer), helps to identify information which is technically “outside” the press release proper, such as a true note to editors (link to a press-only page for example), and media-only contact info.